davidelettieri/sample-racket-language/README.md

 # Minimal setup for a racket language with custom syntax

 This repo serves as a start project for a new racket language with a custom surface syntax.
 A parser generator is used to parse a very simple language of aritmetic expression only integers, `+`, `-` and grouping `(..)`.
-Our sample language supports a single aritmetic expression.
+Our sample language supports multiple aritmetic expressions defined on different lines.

 Valid expressions in the language are:
 ```